-Sidney Lu is a historian of modern Japan, with research interests in the areas of colonialism, diaspora, gender, and transnational flow of people, materials and ideas.
-He is currently working on a book manuscript examining the relationship between Japanese trans-Pacific migration to North and South America and the construction of the Japanese colonial empire in Asia.
-He teaches courses on history of modern Japan, East Asia and modern world.
+Sidney Lu is a historian of modern Japan, with research interests in the areas of gender, colonialism and migration from transnational and global perspectives.
+He is currently completing a book manuscript examining the nexus between Japanese trans-Pacific migration to North and South America and Japanese settler colonialism in Asia by focusing on the dimensions of demography, gender and race.
+He teaches courses about Japan, East Asia and the modern world.
 He holds a PhD in history from the University of Pennsylvania (2013).

 “Good Women for Empire: Educating Overseas Female Emigrants in Imperial Japan, 1900-1945,”Journal of Global History, vol. 8, issue.
 3 (Nov.
 2013), 436-460.

 “The Shame of Empire: Japanese Overseas Prostitutes and Prostitution Abolition in Modern Japan, 1880s-1920s,”positions: asia critique, vol. 24, no. 4 (November 2016), 839-873.

 “Colonizing Hokkaido and the Origin of Japanese Trans-Pacific Expansion, 1869-1894,”Japanese Studies, vol. 36, no. 2 (2016), 251-274.

 “Japanese American Migration and the Making of Model Women for Japanese Expansion in Brazil and Manchuria, 1871- 1945,” Journal of World History, vol. 28, no. 3&4 (December, 2017), forthcoming